Kowasaki/ForesAI/README.md

 # Roadmap
 Right now the list will only consist of things I need for my project in the immediate future, but I would love to hear from you about how to make this library useful in your own workflow!

-- Nvidia Tegra GPU usage monitoring
-- Nvidia NVML GPU usage monitoring
+- Add movidius support
 - Interface for sending detections every frame
 - Add object tracker
 - ROS integration
 - Remove dependencies from Object Detection API for inference
+- Document functions
+- Nvidia Tegra GPU usage monitoring (If on Jetson platform, you can just use tegrastats.sh)
+- Nvidia NVML GPU usage monitoring (can also just use nividia-smi)

 # Instructions
-Currently, ForesAI only works with TensorFlow models that are trained using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+Currently, ForesAI works with TensorFlow models that are trained using the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) and models that are compiled to work with the [Movidius NCS](https://github.com/movidius/ncsdk/).
 I would like to support other libraries as well so let me know if you want to help in this endeaver!

 Please take a look at all the *_demo.py scripts for how to use your respective camera hardware.
 My suggestion is to start by running the webcam_demo from your laptop to see how to use the camera detection API.
 You can also try the video_demo to have the object inference run on a video file of your choosing.